 Dumb rules frustrate your best talent.
 Rules should enable rather than limit people.

-Consider why Wikipedia succeeded, and Nupedia failed.
-The former trusted contributors, the latter operated with a rigid, 7-step review process.
+Consider why Wikipedia succeeded, and Nupedia failed; the former trusted contributors, while the latter operated with a rigid, 7-step review process.

 Wikipedia’s rule was, “Assume good faith.”

 It’s time to focus on the bigger picture again.
 Review the canvas: make sure it’s clear, consistent, and simple.

 Try to find a theme – one line that defines your company culture.

 For example, Netflix has a culture of freedom and responsibility.
 Airbnb has a culture where everyone feels they belong anywhere.